michaelgt04/boston-patios-react/README.md

-# React Boilerplate
+# Boston Patios React

-Basic React app setup with the fewest necessary packages.
+Create a dynamic React front-end for users to most thoroughly enjoy the amazing patios of Boston.